 Probably, but it depends.
-Of all the shots played in golf, putting is the most unique player to player.
-If you watch a tour event on TV, you will notice numerous different putting styles and putter lengths.
+Of all the shots played in golf, putting is unique from player to player.
+Watching a tour event on TV will notice numerous different putting styles and putter lengths.

-Michelle Wie’s “tabletop” putting style received a lot of attention a couple of years ago and Robert Garrigus has used a short putter on tour for a couple years.
+Michelle Wie’s “tabletop” putting style received a lot of attention a couple of years ago, and Robert Garrigus has used a short putter on tour for a couple of years.
 When I say short, I mean 28 inches!

-I wouldn’t recommend watching Vijay Singh putt right now – it is a bit frightening.
-Trying different putting styles is great, but there is a lot going on with Vijay’s stroke right now.
+We wouldn’t recommend watching Vijay Singh putt right now – it is frightening.
+Trying different putting styles is excellent, but a lot is going on with Vijay’s stroke right now.

 Finding the best putter for you can be a bit of a journey, but there is a shortcut.
 More and more companies are offering putter fittings.

 Amateur golfers pay hundreds of dollars to get fit for drivers and irons but often skip the putter.
-Not only will you ensure the length of your putter is correct, but a professional fitter will also consider key components like Offset, Loft, Lie Angle, Weight and Grip Size.
+Not only will you ensure the length of your putter is correct, but a professional fitter will also consider critical components like offset, loft, lie angle, weight, and grip size.

-No one is going to make fun of your putter as you take a few dollars from them after the round.
-It probably makes sense to start with something between 33” & 35” but go with what allows you to comfortably roll the ball.
+No one will make fun of your putter as you take a few dollars from them after the round.
+It probably makes sense to start with something between 33″ & 35″ but go with what allows you to roll the ball comfortably.

-While putters come in all shapes and sizes, the first decision to make – do you like a mallet or blade-style putter?
-Not sure, try them out on the practice green or even the course.
+While putters come in all shapes and sizes, the first decision is whether you like a mallet or blade-style putter.
+Not sure; try them out on the practice green or the course.

 Tinker / Trial-n-Error

 Putting is more of an art than a science.
-Jack Nicklaus won the 1986 Masters with an odd stance and a strange, large putter that no one had seen before and no one has really used since.
+Jack Nicklaus won the 1986 Masters with an odd stance and a strange, oversized putter that no one had seen before.

 Start with the standard – if you are 6 feet tall and prefer a mallet putter, try a 34-inch mallet and go from there.

-When you are in your natural putting stance, does the putter lie flat on the ground or is the heal or toe in the air?
-This can be a quick indicator that your putter is the wrong length.
+When you are in your natural putting stance, does the putter lie flat on the ground, or is the heel or toe in the air?

 Be creative.
 Don’t be afraid to try different length putters or styles.
-Look to other players for different ideas, grips, lengths, etc.
+Look to other players for various ideas, grips, lengths, etc.

-Many tour pros own a few different putters and will make a change based on green conditions or needing a mental re-set.
-In recent years, even Tiger Woods has gone away from his blade putter and played several tournaments with a mallet.
+Many tour pros own a few different putters and will make a change based on green conditions or need a mental reset.
+Even Tiger Woods has gone away from his blade putter in recent years and played several tournaments with a mallet.